eakwarren/LAS/README.md

 ‘Bad CPU type in executable’ error is resolved by installing the Intel version of sendosc via Homebrew following yoggy’s [instructions](https://github.com/yoggy/sendosc).
 Right-click and open sendosc and allow to run.
 (Note, the /usr folder is hidden by default in Finder.
 Toggle its visibility with (⌘⇧.).
 Update sendoscPath in _LAS.scpt_ to “/usr/local/Cellar/sendosc/1.0.3/bin/sendosc “.
 Note the trailing space after sendosc.

 *Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.

+The Red B symbol in the Babylon Waves articulation set path name needs to be removed by renaming to just "Art Conductor Logic".
+The shell doesn't interpret that symbol as a common unicode character.

 Sadly, Apple Watch doesn’t have a browser… yet.
 When it does, the image above will no longer be considered false advertising.